-Can I Beta Test your games?
+May I Beta Test your games?

 What kind of art programs do you use in game development?

 We use several types of 3D software throughout development of our products.
 Currently for next-gen development we are using Maya and Mudbox from Autodesk, ZBrush from Pixologic, and Adobe Photoshop to name a few.
-Other well known and popular software packages used in this industry include Autodesk’ 3DS Max and XSI.
+Other well-known and popular software packages used in this industry include Autodesk’ 3DS Max and XSI.
 ZBrush, Photoshop, Maya, 3DS Max and XSI have free trial or learning edition copies of their software available for download on their websites.

 - Interactive Ontario http://www.cfib-fcei.ca/english/index.html